srv1054/bots-tagger/README.md

 - More graceful RTM disconnects
 - ~Ability to send slack command to reload `tags.json` without having to restart the bot~
 - Clean up config.json for realz
+- Ability to request all words assigned to a tag
+- Ability to request all available tags